zhimin-z/awesome-awesome-artificial-intelligence/README.md

 * It is not popular enough ($\lt\sim500$ stars).
 * It is not actively maintained ($\gt\sim1$ year).

-**Notice:** Thanks to the static nature of the markdown format, we do not intend to assign multiple categories to an awesome list.
+**Notice:** Thanks to the static nature of the markdown format, we do not intend to assign multiple categories to any single entry.

 # General